-We provide testing for educational accommodations, which are adjustments or modifications provided to students with disabilities to ensure equal access to education.
+We provide testing for educational accommodations, adjustments or modifications provided to students with disabilities to ensure equal access to education.
 These interventions vary widely depending on the student’s needs and the educational setting.
 For example, IEP accommodations are the highest level of interventions designed for students who would not otherwise be able to access the curriculum.
 In contrast, 504 accommodations are designed for students who need a lower level of more specific interventions.
+Schools often do testing for special education accommodations, but we can help if your child goes to private school, is home-schooled, or wants to augment what your school is providing.
+We can also provide an Independent Educational Evaluation if you disagree with the school’s findings or think they missed something.

 This post is designed to give you an overview of educational accommodations and how psychological testing can help.
 Please get in touch with us or schedule a consultation if you want specific information about your child.
 Keep in mind that public school systems provide psychoeducational assessments in many circumstances, and it’s often best to approach them to see what they can offer.
 We can also help with that process.